endurantgames/52-first-dates/src/morethanone.md

 groups have over their switching.
 Some may be able to switch almost at will, while others have almost no control.
 Many fall in between: switching can be controlled for the most part, but there are still conditions that will cause members to either involuntarily swap or get “stuck.”
+[This is a pretty good description of how we switch, although as a median system our transitions are pretty gradual and it usually takes us a while to notice that we've actually switched fronters!]{.carline}
 As with communication, both establishing a greater degree of control over switching and finding ways to manage involuntary switches are major parts of DID therapy.